luvisiki/SmartCar_4wd_Vision/RaspberryPI 4B SmartCar Develop document.md

 | ID_SD |       BCM       |    1     |  ultrasonic_TrigPin   |

 All the needed pin is checked and the following code is based on it.
-# Algorithm for tracking lines
+# Algorithm for tracking lines and Object avoidance

 ##  Composition of the map